FM Dojo — User Guide

 <token-name>.txtand paste its full contents into the PKI Token field.
 Tokens expire — regenerate with the same script when authentication fails.

-What you can do in FMS Admin
+What you can do in Admin

 Select any server in the sidebar to open its management panel.
 The panel streams live data from your server as soon as it opens — a pulsing Live indicator confirms the connection is active.
 You can: